DavidTPate/pendragon/README.md

 Of course, questing is also a "metagaming conceit," the best excuse for player knights to wander the roads and trails of Britain.

+# Religion
+Religion plays a large part in the lives of every Arthurian knight.
+As warriors, knights live close to the grim reality of death at all times, and spiritual life provides some comfort and guidance for them.

+Religious conflict is a possible theme in Pendragon, based on a Gamemaster’s wishes for the campaign, but is not generally touched upon in the basic game.
+Religious conflict was not a very important part of most Arthurian literature.
+Constant argument and bigotry is almost sure to destroy a game, and players and Gamemasters alike are advised to use religious conflict in a campaign only with great care.

+In general, players have a wide variety of attitudes about Christianity, ranging from ignorance and indifference through curiosity and willing acceptance to fanaticism or even overt hostility.
+For the latter people, Paganism is provided as an option starting religion for player knights.

+## Piety/Spirtual and Religion
+Religious attitudes, both Christian and pagan, can be summed up within four categories for Pendragon, and are determined roughly by the value of a character’s Pious trait, as noted in parentheses beside each category.

+### Fanaticism (16+)
+For this character, religion is placed before any observance or behavior arising from a trait having a lower value, and before any social event or endeavor that interferes with dedication to the religious life.
+Sir Galahad is the best literary example of this type of knight.

+### Interest (11–15)
+Most people in this range have been brought up on the precepts and ideologies of their religion and accept them without thinking much about it.
+They regularly attend religious services and functions, residing at the core of mainstream belief.

+### Indifference (6–10)
+Most knights of Arthur’s era show great indifference toward their religion, just as most people do today and probably always have.
+They are subject to its invisible cultural influence, but don’t really care one way or the other.
+They might attend Mass regularly, or as needed, but probably think it’s a waste of time.
+Sir Gawaine is regularly accused of being this type of knight.

+### Hostility (0–5)
+Some knights actively hate the church and plunder its holdings and servants with glee.
+Reasons can vary widely, and a few examples of these types appear in literature, and more in history.
+Sir Thomas Malory is himself a good example of a knight of this type.